top of page

 Temperature Considerations:

-For optimal growth, cannabis plants prefer temperate climates ranging from 60-75°F. Temperatures below 50°F can impede growth and harm plants, potentially leading to freezing.
+For optimal growth, plants prefer temperate climates ranging from 60-75°F. Temperatures below 50°F can impede growth and harm plants, potentially leading to freezing.
 In hotter climates, temperatures between 75-85°F are manageable, but anything surpassing 85°F can have adverse effects, causing wilting.
 During periods of high temperatures, plants will require increased watering to mitigate heat stress.

 Selecting the Ideal Growing Site:

-Once familiar with the local climate, several factors must be weighed when choosing a suitable outdoor cannabis cultivation site.
+Once familiar with the local climate, several factors must be weighed when choosing a suitable outdoor cultivation site.

 Sunlight Exposure:

-Cannabis plants thrive on full, direct sunlight for a minimum of 6 hours daily.
+Plants thrive on full, direct sunlight for a minimum of 6 hours daily.
 It's crucial to ensure that your chosen site receives ample sunlight, preferably during midday when light quality is optimal.
 As the season progresses towards fall, sunlight duration diminishes, triggering the flowering stage.

 Wind Conditions: